jakobdalsgaard/mail-archiver/README.md

 1. It does not parse "RCPT TO" email addresses, i.e. "RCPT TO" values must be exactly what is configured in setup yml file.
-2. Upon client issued "QUIT" command it waits for another line of input from the client.
-3. On client dropping the connection, the application breaks.
+2. On client dropping the connection, the application breaks.